Incremental encoder: Quadrature outputs

+Quadrature encoder outputs can be produced by a quadrature-offset pattern read by aligned sensors (left diagram), or by a simple pattern read by offset sensors (right diagram).

 Resolution

 The resolution of an incremental encoder is a measure of the precision of the position information it produces.
 Encoder resolution is typically specified in terms of the number of A (or B) pulses per unit displacement or, equivalently, the number of A (or B) square wave cycles per unit displacement.
 In the case of rotary encoders, resolution is specified as the number of pulses per revolution (PPR) or cycles per revolution (CPR), whereas linear encoder resolution is typically specified as the number of pulses issued for a particular linear traversal distance (e.g., 1000 pulses per mm).

-This is in contrast to the measurement resolution of the encoder, which is the smallest position change that the encoder can detect.
-Every signal edge on A or B indicates a detected position change.
-Since each square-wave cycle on A (or B) encompasses four signal edges (rising A, rising B, falling A and falling B), the encoder's measurement resolution equals one-fourth of the displacement represented by a full A or B output cycle.
-For example, a 1000 pulse-per-mm linear encoder has a per-cycle measurement resolution of 1 mm / 1000 cycles = 1 μm, so this encoder's resolution is 1 μm / 4 = 250 nm.
+This differs from the measurement resolution, which refers to the smallest change in position that the encoder can detect.
+Each signal edge on output A or B corresponds to a discrete position change.
+Because one full square-wave cycle on A (or B) includes four edges—rising A, rising B, falling A, and falling B—the measurement resolution is one-fourth of the distance represented by a full cycle.
+For example, a linear encoder with a resolution of 1000 pulses per millimeter has a per-cycle resolution of 1 μm (1 mm / 1000 cycles), yielding a measurement resolution of 250 nm (1 μm / 4).